 Before we get into the details of wandering jew plant care, it’s important to know a few key things about where to grow them to be successful.

-As I mentioned above, I grow my wandering jew plants outside on my shady front step every summer.
+I find it much easier to move my plants outside for the summer.
+I put them on my shady front step, where they thrive and get huge.
 I have two large containers with obelisks in them that are perfect.

 As the vines grow longer, I train them to climb the supports.
 By mid-summer they are absolutely gorgeous, and I get tons of compliments on them every year.